University of Sioux Falls

-The University of Sioux Falls (USF) is a private BaptistChristian university in Sioux Falls, South Dakota.
-It is affiliated with the American Baptist Churches USA.
+The University of Sioux Falls (USF) is a private university in Sioux Falls, South Dakota, United States, affiliated with the American Baptist Churches USA.
 In fall 2014, the university enrolled a total of 1,142 undergraduate students and 311 graduate students.

 History

 Founding and early history

 On June 5, 1872, pastors and delegates of nine Baptist churches in the Dakota Territory gathered in Vermillion, South Dakota, at the first meeting of the Baptist Association.
-They adopted the following resolution: "Be it resolved that we take immediate steps for the establishment of an institution among us and that we devote a suitable portion of time at each annual meeting of the consideration of this important subject and give our individual associated influence to encourage a more general and complete education of our youth under distinctly Christian influence."
+They adopted the following resolution: Be it resolved that we take immediate steps for the establishment of an institution among us and that we devote a suitable portion of time at each annual meeting of the consideration of this important subject and give our individual associated influence to encourage a more general and complete education of our youth under distinctly Christian influence.

 Under the name of Dakota Collegiate Institute, secondary and collegiate programs began on September 8, 1883.
 The institution's name changed to Sioux Falls University in 1885, with the secondary program called the academy and the collegiate department branded Sioux Falls College.
 Although the college grew, the academy's enrollment declined, forcing it to close in 1925.